joseph-gunnarsson/go-replicate-local/README.md

 A lightweight, local orchestration and load balancing tool for Go microservices.

 `go-replicate-local` allows you to simulate a distributed environment locally.
-It orchestrates multiple replicas of your services, manages their ports, and provides a Layer 7 Round-Robin load balancer to route traffic to them—all controlled via a terminal user interface (TUI).
+It orchestrates multiple replicas of your services, manages their ports, and provides a application Round-Robin load balancer to route traffic to them—all controlled via a terminal user interface (TUI).

 ## Features